raymonostr/nip57-server/README.md

 [2023-11-20 09:51:02,623 - INFO] Config LND_RESTADDR: https://111111ck...
 [2023-11-20 09:51:02,623 - INFO] Config INVOICE_MACAROON: 1111111116402...
 [2023-11-20 09:51:02,623 - INFO] Config ZAPPER_KEY: 11111111105dab...
+[2023-11-20 09:51:02,623 - INFO] Config DYNIP_SECRET: 7fy...
 [2023-11-20 09:51:02,625 - INFO] Serving on http://0.0.0.0:9080
 raymon# curl localhost:9080/lnurlp/state
 {"state":"SERVER_ACTIVE"}
 ```

 The state request forwards to lnd rest /v1/state

+## Dial-Up lines, Dyn-Ip

+Tor is sometimes slow, to slow for some zap clients like damus or Amethyst.
+With the Dial-Up Dyn-Ip feature, you can connect the
+nip57-server to lnd via clearnet.

+Path for this is ```/lnurlp/set_clearnet?secret=xyz&ipv4=18.19.20.21&port=8080&tls_verify=False```

+The secret must be set in env.

 ## Issues welcome